Colombia Accommodation,

 Optional Activities

-A range of activities are available here including wildlife and bird watching on the various trails close to the lodge, and to the Cuchilla de San Lorenzo ridge.
+A range of activities are available here including wildlife and bird watching on the various trails close to the lodge, and to the Cuchillo de San Lorenzo ridge.

 John Melton